 5. Exercise Regularly

 Exercising keeps you “on your toes” and healthy.
-When it comes to the feet specifically, exercise stimulates blood circulation, tones the muscles, and strengthens the arches.11 Certain exercises work specifically
+When it comes to the feet specifically, exercise stimulates blood circulation, tones the muscles, and strengthens the arches.11 Certain exercises work specifically on your feet, such as these:

 - Tendinitis stretch: Lean against a wall with your palms flat against the wall.
 Place one foot in front of the other and, with your heels on the floor, lean against the front foot.
 You should feel a stretch in your Achilles tendon and calf.
 Hold this position for 10 seconds and repeat 3 times.